BIRDSOpenSource/BIRDSRP-OBC/BIRDS-RP_SOFTWARE_DEVELOPER_MANUAL.md

 ## Introduction

 ### Document Purpose
-This document is prepared to share a thorough explaination of the execution of thr BIRDS-RP satellite bus software.
+This document is prepared to share a thorough explaination of the execution of the BIRDS-RP satellite bus software.

 The system block diagram of the leopard satellite is detailed in figure 1 below.